xplicit/Chromatron/Documents/ajax_xhr_request_handling.md

 This is info about registering handlers for [CEF Request Handling](https://bitbucket.org/chromiumembedded/cef/wiki/GeneralUsage#markdown-header-scheme-handler).

-Chromely supports CEF3 network request handling via the scheme handling approach.
+Chromatron supports CEF3 network request handling via the scheme handling approach.
 This allows for Ajax XMLHttpRequest (XHR) request handling.

 A custom scheme handler would require:
 1. The scheme name - HTTP, HTTPS and custom schemes